Home

 Grape skins is what separate the wheat from the chaff.
 Since red wines leave the skins in longer than the other two, more of the good stuff is absorbed into the wine.

-What about the Grape Skins?
+What is it about the Grape Skins?

 The resveratrol, the polyphenols and the proanthocyanidins are found in high concentrations in the grape skins.
 These are the super heroes, the ones that help kill cancer cells, reduce blood pressure, and lower cholesterol.
 This is the whole kit and caboodle.